lucas11776/php-minifier/README.md

 # php-minifier
-Minifier JavaScript and CSS file easy and simple with this phone script
+Minifier JavaScript and CSS file easy and simple with this php script